 - A maximum of 20 candidates can sit the test at any one time.
 Places are allocated on a first come, first served basis.

-- Private hire drivers will take a one hour test (see below for details).
+- Private hire drivers will take a one hour test (see more detail on Private hire tests).

-- Hackney carriage drivers take two test papers, each lasts one hour (see below for details).
+- Hackney carriage drivers take two test papers, each lasts one hour (see more detail on Hackney carriage tests).

 - There is no parking for candidates at the council offices.
 Please use one of the pay and display car parks in the area.